johko/computer-vision-course/course/2 Neural Network Architectures/2.1 Convolutional Neural Networks/2.1.2 Common Pre-Trained Models/vgg.md

 3. Key Comparisons

-- VGG (16 or 19 layers) is relatively deeper than other SOTA networks at the time.
-AlexNet, winning model for ILSVRC 2012 only has 8 layers.
+- VGG (16 or 19 layers) was relatively deeper than other SOTA networks at the time.
+AlexNet, the winning model for ILSVRC 2012 only has 8 layers.
 - Multiple small (3X3) receptive field filters with ReLU activation instead of one large (7X7 or 11X11) filter lead to better learning of complex features.
 Smaller filters also mean fewer parameters per layer, with additional nonlinearity introduced in between.
 - Multiscale training and inference.
 Each image was trained in multiple rounds with varying scales to ensure similar characteristics were captured at different sizes.
 - Consistency and simplicity of the VGG network make it easier to scale or modify for future improvements.

 4. Pytorch Example

 ```